 Today’s ceramic braces do not have that same problem and are able to retain their same color throughout your treatment plan.

-At Jessica Cohen Orthodontics, we only use the best quality materials for all of our realignment hardware.
+At Dr. Jessica Cohen Orthodontics, we only use the best quality materials for all of our realignment hardware.

 A 4 Part Comparison Between Metal & Ceramic Braces